Kyuu-Ji/htb-write-up/conceal/write-up-conceal.md

 The **SeImpersonatePrivilege** privilege is enabled and this is what we want to abuse with the local privilege escalation tool **JuicyPotato**.

-When uploading this .exe file over FTP we need to set the FTP mode to `binary` and then `put JuicyPotato.exe`.
+When uploading the JuicyPotato.exe file over FTP we need to set the FTP mode to `binary` and then `put JuicyPotato.exe`.
 We create a .bat file with the same command as we invoked into the webshell to spawn a new reverse shell with higher privileges:
 ```bat
 REM This is rootshell.bat